GENI-NSF/geni-tools/README-omni.txt

 operations and expected states, consult the state diagram advertised in the aggregate's advertisement RSpec.

+Sample usage:
+ * Do geni_start on slivers in myslice
+   `omni.py -V3 -a http://myaggregate poa myslice geni_start`

+ * Do geni_start on 2 slivers in myslice, but continue if 1 fails, and save results to the named file `omni.py -V3 -a http://myaggregate poa --best-effort -o \
+   	   --outputfile %s-start-%a.json \
+	   -u urn:publicid:IDN+myam+sliver+1 \
+	   -u urn:publicid:IDN+myam+sliver+2 myslice geni_start`

 Clients must Renew or use slivers before the expiration time (given in the return struct), or the aggregate will automatically Delete them.

- - --sliver-urn / -u option: each specifies a sliver URN on which to perform the given action.
+ - `--sliver-urn` / `-u` option: each specifies a sliver URN on which to perform the given action.
 If specified, only the listed slivers will be acted on.
 Otherwise, all slivers in the slice will be acted on.
    Note though that actions are state and resource type specific, so the action may not apply everywhere.